plenigo/plenigo.github.io/index.md

                             Checkout with plenigo managed products
                         </h2>
                         <a href="checkout_plenigo_managed_products" style="color:grey">
-                        Integrating the plenigo checkout flow.
-Checkout with plenigo managed products, Failed payments, Subscription renewal and Override mode.</a>
+                        Use the checkout snippet builder to sell plenigo managed products easily. </a>
                     </a>
                 </div>
                   <hr>